dstucrypt/agent/README.md

     node index.js --decrypt \
                 --key fop_acsk.raw.der \
                 --input incoming.encrypted \
-                --output clear
+                --output clear \
+                --tsp all \
+                --ca_path CACertificates.p7b

 ## TSP

 To add secure timestamp, use `--tsp` command-line switch.
 Secure timestamp is mandatory for long-term storage since November 7th 2018.
-Aceepts a value `--tsp signature` `--tsp=content` or `--tsp=all`.
-Options `--tsp` and `--tsp=content` are equivalent.
+Aceepts a value `--tsp signature` `--tsp content` or `--tsp all`.
+Options `--tsp` and `--tsp content` are equivalent.

-When specified as `--tsp=all`, agent would include both content and signature timestamps.
+When specified as `--tsp all`, agent would include both content and signature timestamps.
 If specified when parsing the message, timestamps would be checked against document and TSP certificate and dates would be included in the output.

      node index.js --sign \